LoretaE/Stocks/README.md

 ### Stock prices trend
+The stock prices of the largest companies vary.
+It is notable that META's stock value are significantly higher than the others, except for the sharp decrease in mid-2021 to late 2023.
+Apple and Google stock prices are quite close in this decade.
 ![img.png](Images%2Fimg.png)

 ### Normalised stock prices (to the basic value)
+As the stock prices of the largest companies vary, the normalized stock prices (initially changed by the basic value - 100), better reflect the real growth in stocks value.
+The largest increases in value are in Microsoft and Apple stocks.
 ![img_1.png](Images%2Fimg_1.png)

 ### Stocks annual return (yearly change, %)